GuillaumePv/Startup-classification/code/python/NLP classifier/README.md

 # NLP classifier

-In this folder, we have our towh ML model.
+In this folder, we have our two ML model.

 ## GitHub Classifier